UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/tests_processed.md

 Data are only available from 1 April 2020.
 Up to 13 July 2020, only pillar 1 tests were included.
 The breakdown of pillar 2 tests by nation has been available since 14 July.
 From 8 August 2020 all pillar 3 cases are reported by DHSC as England.

-Data are updated weekly on a Thursday.
+Data are updated on weekdays.

 #### Northern Ireland